Moment Conditions for Dynamic Panel Logit Models with Fixed Effects: Empirical illustration

-Here, each moment function was divided by the sum of the absolute values of all the different positive summands that appear in that moment function.
+Here, each moment function is divided by the sum of the absolute values of all the different positive summands that appear in that moment function.
 We have found that this rescaling improves the performance of the resulting GMM estimators, particularly for small samples, because it bounds the moment functions and its gradients uniformly over the parameters $\beta $ and $ \gamma $.
-Interestingly, the score functions of the conditional likelihood in \cite{honore2000panel} are automatically rescaled in this way.
-See the factors $1/[1+\exp \left( x_{12}^{\prime }\beta \right) ]$ and $1/[1+\exp \left( x_{12}^{\prime }\beta -\gamma \right) ]$ in equations \eqref{FOClikelihood1} and \eqref{FOClikelihood2} above, and compare this to the entries in the corresponding moment functions in \eqref{HKmoments}.
+Interestingly, the score functions of the conditional likelihood in \cite{honore2000panel} are essentially rescaled in this way.

-These rescaled moment functions are valid conditional on any realization of the regressors.
-We can form unconditional moment functions by multiplying with arbitrary powers of the regressor values.
-For example, for $T=3$,
+The rescaled moment functions are valid conditional on any realization of the regressors.
+We can therefore form unconditional moment functions by multiplying them with arbitrary functions of the regressors and the initial conditions.
+In our example, we multiply them by 1, the initial condition, and the explanatory variables for the three time periods that index the moment function.
+For example, for $T=3$, we use

-where $\otimes $ is the tensor product.
-We can choose to estimate the parameters $\beta $ and $\gamma $ separately for each initial condition $ y_{0}\in \{0,1\}$ or jointly.
-If we choose to combine the information from both initial conditions, then the combined moment function reads